vladveterok/rb-tm/README.md

 - SQL tasks are not implemented as API (and I'm not sure you wanted them as API, but, again, they are not).
 To see the implementation, check ```count_projects``` method in ```projects_controller.rb``` or simply check out the [SQL-tasks.md](https://github.com/vladveterok/rb-tm/blob/master/SQL-tasks.md).
 To see the result, use ```sql tasks``` link on the ```/projects``` page.
 - SQL task "get all statuses, not repeating, alphabetically ordered" is not done.
 I just didn't get it for I have only two statuses for my tasks and they are: completed: true and completed: false.

-## Known bugs
+## Known bugs and issues
-- When you want to drag-n-drop a newly created or edited task, it is not responding on the first click on it, only on the next one.
+- **FIXED**.
+When you want to drag-n-drop a newly created or edited task, it is not responding on the first click on it, only on the next one.
+- **FIXED**.
+External jquery and jquery-ui.
+- JS functions in html.erb.
 - Forms for editing projects and tasks are too small.
 I hate it.
 But css and bootstrap kicked my arse.
 - Date_selector for task-deadlines is ugly as f... well, very, very ugly.
 As ugly...
 - ...as sign-in/sign-up pages.